thifranc/shinken-webui-wiki-up/Home.md

 - logs module, used to make available hosts/services activity
 - availability module, used to compute hosts availability

-**The WebUI embeds its own modules for authentication, storage, logs and availability, whereas simplifying installation and configuration.**
+**The new WebUI embeds its own modules for authentication, storage, logs and availability, whereas simplifying installation and configuration.**